pylua-dot-code/weather-app-tui/README.md

  - I also have been wanting to make something TUI based, and something I would find usefull.
 A weather app seemed like a good idea for me

 ## How?
-These are how I am making this project:
+This is how I am making this project:
  - I am making this using VSCode on Ubuntu 24.04LTS.
  - I have decided to use tview for the TUI library as it seems to fit my needs.
  - I am attempting to follow Go file structures but as this is my first project I cannot guarantee a clea